0starter/Machine-Learning/README.md

 # Machine-Learning
-Contarning resources and notes for Machine Learning.
+Containing resources and notes for Machine Learning.